TJ-Feledy/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-    -  Git is valuable because of its abilities to share code interactivly between many developers by using repositories.
+    -  Git is valuable because of its abilities to share code interactively between many developers by using repositories.
 The 'team' members can each branch off of one single application and edit it to their liking, without changing the original application, until the team reviews and accepts it.
 They can also go back to older branches of the application if they decide to go in a  different direction later on.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

 - [ ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [ ] Add your project manager as collaborator on GitHub.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.